expo/fyi/expo-extension-migration.md

 ### Detecting Expo

-If you wanted to detect if you were running in Expo go, you needed to use workflow extensions, instead, you should use `expo-constants`.
+If you wanted to detect if you were running in Expo Go, you needed to use workflow extensions, instead, you should use `expo-constants`.

 #### Before